fizzle77/JAFDTC/doc/README.md

 - **Configuration List** &ndash; Lists the available configurations for the selected airframe.
 - **Status Area** &ndash; Shows information on the current DCS status and pilot.

-The reaminder of this section will discuss each of these elements in more detail.
+The reaminder of this section discusses each of these elements in more detail.

 ### Filter Search Box